github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The third helper method `authenticate_app` allows your {% data variables.product.prodname_github_app %} to authenticate, so it can request an installation token.

-To make API calls, you'll be using the [Octokit library](https://octokit.github.io/octokit.rb/).
-Doing anything interesting with this library will require your {% data variables.product.prodname_github_app %} to authenticate. {% data variables.product.prodname_github_apps %} have two methods of authentication:
+To make API calls, you'll be using the Octokit library.
+Doing anything interesting with this library will require your {% data variables.product.prodname_github_app %} to authenticate.
+For more information about the Octokit library, see the [Octokit documentation](https://octokit.github.io/octokit.rb/).

+{% data variables.product.prodname_github_apps %} have two methods of authentication:

 - Authenticating as a {% data variables.product.prodname_github_app %} using a [JSON Web Token (JWT)](https://jwt.io/introduction).
 - Authenticating as a specific installation of a {% data variables.product.prodname_github_app %} using an installation access token.

-You'll learn about authenticating as an installation in the [next section](#authenticating-as-an-installation).
+You'll learn about authenticating as an installation in the next section, "[Authenticating as an installation](#authenticating-as-an-installation)."

 Authenticating as a {% data variables.product.prodname_github_app %} lets you do a couple of things: